 Do quick cleanups often: wipe sink and faucet after final use every morning and night.
 Have all dishes done and counters clear before you go to bed.

 Before you set something down, ask yourself if that is where it belongs.
-If not, take the few extra steps to put it in its place.
+If not, take a few extra steps to put it in its place.
 If we can remember to take those few extra steps it would be much easier to keep our clutter under control.

 While this is great for small cleaning jobs, some parts of your house can be a much bigger task.
 If you are planning on clearing out the garden, or the garage, you need to be more prepared.
 I suggest hiring a dumpster, perhaps from somewhere like this dumpster rental company in Columbus Ohio, so there is somewhere you can easily get rid of what you don’t need.
 Give yourself a week where you can spend a couple of hours a day working in the morning and relax for the rest of the day.
 It might be fun to involve the whole family and make cleaning up a game.
 See who can find the most red items, and other small competitions to make cleaning less of a chore.